Perceptual Adversarial Robustness: Defense Against Unseen Threat Models: Related Work

 \smallparagraph{Perceptual similarity} Two basic similarity measures for images are the $L_2$ distance and the Peak Signal-to-Noise Ratio (PSNR).
 However, these similarity measures disagree with human vision on perturbations such as blurring and spatial transformations, which has motivated others including SSIM \citep{wang_image_2004}, MS-SSIM \citep{wang_multiscale_2003}, CW-SSIM \citep{sampat_complex_2009}, HDR-VDP-2 \citep{mantiuk_hdr-vdp-2_2011} and LPIPS \citep{zhang_unreasonable_2018}.
 MAD competition \citep{wang_maximum_2008} uses a constrained optimization technique related to our attacks to evaluate perceptual measures.

-\smallparagraph{Perceptual adversarial robustness} Although LPIPS was previously proposed, it has mostly been used for development and evaluation of generative models \citep{huang_multimodal_2018,karras_style-based_2019}.
-To the best of our knowledge, we are the first to apply a more accurate perceptual distance to the problem of improving adversarial robustness.
+\smallparagraph{Perceptual adversarial robustness} Although LPIPS was previously proposed, it has mostly been used for development and evaluation of generative models \citep{huang_multimodal_2018,karras_style-based_2019}. \citet{jordan2019quantifying} first explored quantifying adversarial distortions with LPIPS distance.
+However, to the best of our knowledge, we are the first to apply a more accurate perceptual distance to the problem of improving adversarial robustness.
 As we show, adversarial defenses based on $L_2$ or $L_\infty$ attacks are unable to generalize to a more diverse threat model.
-Our method, PAT, is the first we know of that can generalize to unforeseen threat models.
+Our method, PAT, is the first adversarial training method we know of that can generalize to unforeseen threat models without rejecting inputs.